 Our purchase order template for Excel is an extremely simple and budget-friendly solution for your business.
 If you need to create purchase orders, you may not need special software.
-If you already use Excel or OpenOffice, just download our free Purchase Order Template, and you can have that PO whipped out in a matter of minutes.
-With the unlocked version of the spreadsheet, you can customize your own order forms such as adding a logo or changing the color scheme.
+If you already use Excel or OpenOffice, just download our Purchase Order Template, and you can have that PO whipped out in a matter of minutes.
+You can also customize your own order forms such as adding a logo or changing the color scheme.

 This PO template was created based on our original sales invoice template, so customers and vendors can benefit from using similar tools.
 If you are a vendor and need a purchase order form template for your customers to use, you can simply point them to this page.

 Purchase Order Templatefor Excel, OpenOffice, and Google Sheets

 - Customize the purchase order spreadsheet by adding your company's name, contact, and shipping information.

 - Save a backup copy of your file (perhaps a separate copy for each major vendor).

 3. After you complete the order, save a copy for archival purposes.